Xunnamius/git-add-then-commit/README.md

 - A small, consistently derived set of scopes are used across the lifetime of the repository.
 - Derived scopes are analogous to filesystem structure.
-- Derived scopes tend to be short, sweet, and alphanumeric.
+- Derived scopes tend to be short, sweet, and mostly alphanumeric.

 Like [`--scope-full`][6], `--scope-root` will derive `commit-scope` by selecting from any path arguments and staged file paths available.
 Unlike